Delicious homemade rhubarb jam is a perfect way to use up your spring rhubarb. This jam is so tasty on toast or a sandwich.

 - Cover for at least 8 hours or overnight

-- Add fresh squeezed lemon juice
+- Add freshly squeezed lemon juice

 - Place rhubarb and all juices into a large pot

-- Cook over medium high heat until the mixture begins to boil
+- Cook over medium-high heat until the mixture begins to boil

-- Lower to medium low heat for about 20 minutes, stirring often
+- Lower to medium-low heat for about 20 minutes, stirring often

 - Continue cooking over low heat until mixture begins to thicken